nmeyer-ur/Grid/README.md

 This library provides data parallel C++ container classes with internal memory layout that is transformed to map efficiently to SIMD architectures.
-This branch enables support for ARM SVE architectures such as the Fujitsu A64FX CPU, which features an 512-bit vector registers.
-The implementation of Grid uses SVE ACLE intrinsics.
+This branch enables support for ARM SVE architectures such as the Fujitsu A64FX CPU, which features 512-bit wide vector units.
+The SVE implementation of Grid uses SVE ACLE intrinsics.

 ### References